ashwindmk/MyFirstFolder/README.md

 # MyFirstFolder
 Trial GitHub repository

-This repository contains simple Java programs.
+This repository is for testing and learning GitHub